Main Office: 541-230-1220 | Wildlife Hotline: 541-745-5324

 Interns may include a self-directed project at the discretion of the Program Director.

-Birds of Prey internships last approximately 12 weeks and can occasionally be extended one additional term.
+Wildlife Education internships last approximately 12 weeks and can occasionally be extended one additional term.
 Interns will report to work at Chintimini Wildlife Center for three or more 4-hour shifts per week and perform animal care activities on-site.
 Some travel will be required if interns are performing off-site programming.

 “This internship is a perfect fit for me and is accommodating enough for anyone else I can imagine participating in it in the future.
 I am learning skills that I will use in my future veterinary career and learning about the everyday and special efforts required to interact with and help wild animals.
 I’ve been so lucky to spend one on one time with the experts and passionate volunteers at Chintimini.
 I know this internship will become more and more competitive as word is spread.
 I feel really lucky to participate in it.”